A survivor is pulled out of a Zambian mine nearly a week after being trapped. Dozens remain missing

 LUSAKA, Zambia -- A man has been pulled alive out of a Zambian mine nearly a week after dozens of informal miners were trapped under landslides caused by heavy rain, rescuers said Wednesday.

+Two bodies were also retrieved from underneath debris at the open-pit mine in the southern African country's Copperbelt province.
+Government officials said more than 30 miners could still be trapped underground, although they were uncertain of the exact number.

-A statement by Zambia’s Disaster Management and Mitigation Unit said the 49-year-old survivor was rescued Tuesday night, and that he told rescuers that he had been struggling for five days to find a way out of one of the collapsed tunnels at the open-pit copper mine near the city of Chingola, around 400 kilometers (250 miles) north of the capital, Lusaka.
+The 49-year-old survivor was rescued Tuesday night, according to a statement by Zambia’s Disaster Management and Mitigation Unit.
+He told rescuers he had been struggling for five days to find a way out of one of the collapsed tunnels at the copper mine near the city of Chingola, around 400 kilometers (250 miles) north of the capital, Lusaka, the statement said.

-Zambian authorities have differed on exactly how many miners they believe were trapped when tunnels they were digging late Thursday collapsed on them.
-Government officials have said there were more than 30 miners trapped underground, while the District Commissioner of the area said there were at least 36.

-Zambia mines minister Paul Kabuswe said 25 families in the region have come forward to report missing relatives.
+The man was taken to the hospital, rescuers said.
+They gave no details on his medical condition but said he was able to talk to officials from his hospital bed.

+Authorities have found it difficult to give an exact count of how many were inside the three tunnels because they are suspected to be illegal miners who were digging during the night to look for copper ore without the knowledge of the mine owner.

+“Officially we have about 38 people whose families have come to claim they are missing.”
+Copperbelt minister Elisha Matambo said.

-Zambian President Hakainde Hichilema visited the site of the disaster on Tuesday and said he hoped that there were survivors.
-A rescuer said earlier in the week that they had heard multiple voices coming from under the rubble at one of the tunnel sites.
+Zambian President Hakainde Hichilema visited the mine on Tuesday and said he hoped that there were survivors.
+A rescuer said earlier in the week that they had heard multiple voices coming from under the rubble at one of the tunnel sites and raised hope there would be survivors, although he said there were likely to be numerous deaths, too.

 AP Africa news: https://apnews.com/hub/africa